D-08-05: Canadian Fruit Tree Export Program (CFTEP) for Malus, Pyrus, Chaenomeles, Cydonia and Prunus spp.

 1.3 Pests Covered by the CFTEP

 Fruit trees are a pathway for the movement of a number of serious pests; therefore, plants produced under the CFTEP must originate from mother plants that have been tested by the CFIA for, and found to be free from viruses and virus-like pathogens of concerns.
-A list of significant fruit tree pests that are covered under this program, as determined by the NAPPO Standard No. 35, is available at this website:
+A list of significant fruit tree pests that are covered under this program, as determined by the NAPPO Standard No. 35 - PDF (437 kb).

 Virus-testing methods follow closely those recommended by the International Symposium on Virus and Virus like Diseases of Temperate Fruit Crops, which is published every three years in the journal Acta Horticulturae.
 Contact the CFIA's Sidney Laboratory-Plant Viruses and Virus-like Diseases, British Columbia (B.C.) for a list of the virus-testing methods currently authorized or for details regarding specific testing methods.